nychealth/covid-vaccine-data/doses/Readme.md

 # doses/
 This folder contains data on COVID-19 vaccines that were administered by vaccinating facilities in NYC and reported to the CIR.
 This includes doses that were administered to NYC residents and non-NYC residents, such as individuals who work or study in NYC.

-Note: Second dose boosters are not yet included in the data.
+Data on second booster doses are included as of 6/10/2022.

 ## Definitions